 with the auxiliary input $r(t)$ and output $\xi(t)$ defined as follows

 The following ISS and bounded state and input to bounded output (BSIBO) conditions are assumed for the closed-loop system (\ref{eq:closed-loop-zx}).
-The assumption will be matched through proper controller design in real applications, for example, the specific design approach is discussed in Section~3 for lower-triangular systems.
+The assumptions could be matched through proper controller design in some real applications, for example, the specific design approach is discussed in Section~3 for lower-triangular systems.

-\bass The closed-loop system (\ref{eq:closed-loop-zx}) with $r(t)$ as the piecewise continuous bounded external input and $\xi(t)$ as the output has following ISS properties \begin{itemize} \item The $z$-dynamics and $x$-dynamics are ISS, i.e.,
+\bass The closed-loop system (\ref{eq:closed-loop-zx}) with {$r$} as the piecewise continuous bounded external input and {$\xi$} as the output has following ISS properties. \begin{itemize} \item The $z$-dynamics and $x$-dynamics are ISS, i.e.,

 for some functions $\beta_{x},\beta_{z}\in\mathcal{KL}$ and $\gamma_{z}^{x},\gamma_{z}^{r},\gamma_{x}^{z},\gamma_{x}^{r}\in\mathcal{K}_{\infty}$. \item It is BSIBO viewing $z$ and $x$ as states, $r$ as the input and $\xi$ as the output, i.e.,